 Five high-speed solid bowl centrifuges are used to dewater the thickened waste activated sludge and digested primary sludge.

-The dewatered material is transferred into three rotary drum dryers.
+The dewatered material is transferred into four rotary drum dryers.
 Each dryer can evaporate more than 18,800 lbs of water per hour and are among the largest in use in the United States.
 The material temperature during the drying process reaches 195 deg F, effectively sterilizing the product.

 The dryers are fueled with natural gas, or a mixture of digester gas and natural gas, and the heat generated by the dryers is reclaimed to heat the anaerobic digesters.

 The dried pellets typically range from 1.5 mm to 3mm in size with 94% to 95% dry solids and a bulk density of about 44 lbs per cubic foot.
 Finished pellets are temporarily stored in 2 silos with the combined capacity to store about 400 dry tons or just over 5 days worth of average production.